Discover Utah’s mighty 5 National Parks

 Zion National Park, Utah

 Where is Arches National Park?
-5 miles north of Moab you will discover the dusty red hues of Arches National Park.
+5 miles north of Moab, you will discover the dusty red hues of Arches National Park.
 This park is huge!
-There are over 2,000 natural sandstone arches within 76k acres of geological wonders, sandstone formations balancing rocks, spires and fins and each and every one will blow your mind.
+There are over 2,000 natural sandstone arches within 76k acres of geological wonders, sandstone formations balancing rocks, spires and fins, and each one will blow your mind.

 How much does it cost to enter Arches National Park, Utah? $30 per vehicle will get you entrance into the park for 7 days.
-An annual National Parks pass is $80, so if you’re planning on visiting Utah’s other national parks, this is certainly worthwhile.
+An annual National Parks pass is $80, so if you plan to visit Utah’s other national parks, this is certainly worthwhile.

 What is there to do at Arches National Park?
-There are plenty of hikes, trails and sights to experience.
-There is a 36-mile round trip scenic drive you can take to absorb the views in the park.
-Or with a little more time there are many sort trails you can take such as the Park Avenue Trail.
-This National Park will make for an ideal day trip, combine it with nearby Canyonlands for a packed day of adventures!
-With a day or two to spend in the park there are driving tours and hiking trails for all abilities.
+There are plenty of hikes, trails, and sights to see.
+You can take a 36-mile round-trip scenic drive to absorb the views in the park.
+Or, with a little more time, you can take many trails, such as the Park Avenue Trail.
+This National Park will make for an ideal day trip; combine it with nearby Canyonlands for a packed day of adventures!
+With a day or two to spend in the park, there are driving tours and hiking trails for all abilities.

 When is the best time to visit Arches National Park?
 It will be hot hot hot in the summer, however, don’t expect this to keep the crowds away.
-Spring and autumn, just outside of the summer heat, are best times to visit the park with nicer temperatures.
-In addition to this there are fewer ‘Instagram models’ to fight for the perfect shot- win-win!
+Spring and autumn, just outside of the summer heat, are the best times to visit the park with nicer temperatures.
+In addition, there are fewer ‘Instagram models’ to fight for the perfect shot- win-win!

 Click here to view our Road Trip Itineraries that explore Arches National Park…